Polygonal and Figurate Numbers or Numbers as Shapes

 Such polygons are flat and two-dimensional but we can extend the idea to three and even to

-higher dimensions to get Figurate Numbers.
+and these are called figurate numbers.
 They have been an object of interest for mathematicians since the

 (it is disabled) in this browser.